 Role of Customer Success

-Customer Success is a proactive, real-time sales approach consisting of building relationships with existing customers, understanding in depth their company and product goals, and helping the customer meet those goals through regular contact.
+Customer Success is a proactive, real-time sales approach consisting of building relationships with existing customers, understanding in depth their company and product goals, and helping the customer meet those goals through regular contact with sales reps.

 In the Seed Stage, the role of Customer Success is often about laying the groundwork for future success.
 It’s about understanding customer needs, ensuring customer satisfaction, and helping customers derive maximum value from the product.
 This early focus on customer success can set the stage for high Gross Revenue Retention (GRR) as the company moves to the next stages.

 As the company progresses to Series A, Series B, and Series C, the role of Customer Success evolves.
 It’s not just about retaining customers; it’s about growing revenue from the existing customer base.
 This is where strategies like upselling and cross-selling come into play.
-A strong Customer Success team can help identify opportunities for upsells and cross-sells, contributing to high Net Revenue Retention (NRR).
+A strong Customer Success team can help identify opportunities for upsells and successful cross selling up-sells, contributing to high Net Revenue Retention (NRR).

 When to Start Customer Success & When to Hire a VP of Customer Success